Feed conversion ratio: Poultry

 For hens used in egg production in the US, as of 2011 the FCR was about 2, with each hen laying about 330 eggs per year.
 When slaughtered, the world average layer flock as of 2013 yields a carcass FCR of 4.2, still much better than the average backyard chicken flock (FCR 9.2 for eggs, 14.6 for carcass).

-From the early 1960s to 2011 in the US broiler growth rates doubled and their FCRs halved, mostly due to improvements in genetics and rapid dissemination of the improved chickens.
+From the early 1960s to 2011, in the US, broiler growth rates doubled and their FCRs halved, mostly due to improvements in genetics and rapid dissemination of the improved chickens.
 The improvement in genetics for growing meat created challenges for farmers who breed the chickens that are raised by the broiler industry, as the genetics that cause fast growth decreased reproductive abilities.

 Carnivorous fish

+In aquaculture, the fish feed for carnivorous fish commonly includes fish-derived products in the form of fishmeal and fish oil.
+There are therefore two ratios to be reported: